Project Information

 Avoided Deforestation

-The Cowens came to the conclusion that moving from a pure grazing enterprise to a business that prioritises conservation and biodiversity, would both provide a new income stream and achieve the environmental outcomes that the Cowens longed for.
+The Cowens came to the conclusion that moving from a pure grazing enterprise to a business that prioritises conservation and biodiversity, would both provide a new income stream and achieve positive environmental outcomes.
 “We did our research and realised that a combination of carbon and feral animal management was a viable option that still required the land to be actively managed, but would allow us to embrace the native vegetation instead of battle against it,” says Geoff.

 Since establishing their project, the Cowens have watched the grass cover return, and with it, more lizards and birdlife, including malleefowl, which had not been seen on the property for years.